MdFahim85/bert-dec-news-clustering/README.md

 Unsupervised News Topic Clustering using Deep Embedded Clustering (DEC) and BERT

 This project applies Deep Embedded Clustering (DEC) to extract meaningful topic clusters from the AG News dataset using sentence-level BERT embeddings.
 It integrates UMAP for dimensionality reduction and visualizes the results with PCA.
-The final model achieves a Silhouette Score of 60.74%, demonstrating strong unsupervised clustering performance.
+The final model achieves a Silhouette Score of f 63.87%, demonstrating strong unsupervised clustering performance.

 📂 Features